Skip to content

 5. Hoyo de Pelempito

-Distance from Cruise Port: approximately 32 km (1.5-2 hours each way due to road conditions)
+Distance from Cruise Port: around 32 km (1.5-2 hours each way due to road conditions)

-A 700-meter-deep geological depression in the Sierra de Bahoruco mountains, Hoyo de Pelempito offers one of the most dramatic viewpoints in the Caribbean.
-The drive itself is half the experience, ascending through three distinct ecosystems: coastal desert, pine forest, and cloud forest.
+A dramatic geological depression in the Sierra de Bahoruco mountains, Hoyo de Pelempito offers one of the most striking viewpoints in the Caribbean.
+The drive itself is half the experience, ascending through three distinct ecosystems: coastal scrub, pine forest, and cooler highland forest.

 The final 7 kilometers require a 4×4 vehicle with clearance.
-Temperatures at the viewpoint can drop to 32°F at dawn, a jarring contrast to the coastal heat.
-Bring a jacket, water, and snacks, as there are no facilities.
+At around 1,165 meters in elevation, temperatures at the viewpoint are noticeably cooler than on the coast.
+Expect the mid-60s°F at dawn, a jarring contrast to the heat below.
+Bring a light jacket, water, and snacks, as there are no facilities.

 Cruise excursion time: 5-6 hours minimum.
 This excursion pushes the limits of what’s possible during a typical port call and is better suited for overnight visitors or early arrivals.